Andre-Martin/GoodGame/README.md

 2. Navigate to the root folder
 3. Download the project module using `npm install`
 4. Start the Project using `npm run dev`
+5. To test the Project run the command `npm run test` in the root directory

 ---